University Health Service (UHS)

 (With illnesses such as mono, the flu, bronchitis, or chicken pox or with recovery from surgery)

 - Getting to UHS: Our main office is conveniently located in the UHS Building, which is next to the Susan B. Anthony Residence Hall.
 Most students can walk to our office from their residence hall.
 Sick students whose residence halls are farther away from the UHS Building may find it challenging to get to UHS for an appointment.
-Students needing assistance getting to UHS can call UHS at 275-2662 to ask for assistance.
-Our Nurse Manager can arrange for a ride with Security, if needed.
+Students who due to illness or injury need assistance getting to UHS can call UHS at 585-275-2662 to ask for assistance.
+Our Nurse Manager can arrange for a ride with Public Safety, if needed.
 Students who need to go from one campus to another can travel on the UR shuttle bus.

 - Assuring your confidentiality: Your visits to the University Health Service are confidential, which means we will not share information about your visit with others, including your parents, unless you give your permission.
 Parents often call to ask about the care their student is receiving.
 Students can choose to give permission or not.
 If we have a student's permission, we can share information about the care and treatment for that specific illness.
 If we do not have a student's permission, we can speak with parents about our normal operation and procedures for that type of illness.
 There are two exceptions to this policy.
 If your condition is serious and you are unable to assume responsibility for informing others, we will share information with others as necessary.
 The other exception is for students under age 18.
 If you are under age 18, we are required by law to notify parents and obtain consent before providing treatment.